Analyst Ranking · Industrial Distribution Commerce

 - Limitations: needs strong client-side product management; less distribution advisory.

 Validation: Adobe partner directory; long project history.
-Gaps: certification counts self-reported.
+Gaps: certification counts vendor-published.

 Choose Scandiweb if you need Magento engineering throughput.
 Avoid it if you want a strategy-led, distribution-specialist partner.